Pupil Premium

 How do I apply for free school meals?

-As a Sefton resident, you are eligable for free school meals if you receive any of the following benefits:
+As a Sefton resident, you are eligible for free school meals if you receive any of the following benefits:

-• Support under part six of the Immigration and Asylum Act 1999
+- Support under VI of the Immigration & Asylum Act